 Drowning Prevention: Actions Taken Thus Far

-- Partnering with after school programs to develop water safety curriculum;
+- Partnering with after school programs to develop water safety curriculums

-- Working with local first responders about water safety rescue training and updating rescue equipment; and
+- Working with local first responders on water safety rescue training and updating rescue equipment

 Steering Committee Partners in Building a National Drowning Prevention Plan